 Lucan East ETNS is a national school which operates under the patronage of Educate Together.
-We are a mainstream co-educational national school with an ASD (Autistic Spectrum Disorder) class.
+We are a mainstream co-educational national school with 2 classes for children with ASD.
 Educate Together schools are national schools that teach the national Primary Curriculum and are open to all, irrespective of social, cultural or religious background.
 Teachers are fully qualified, as in all National Schools.

 Educate Together schools have four underlying principles:

 - Equality based – children of all denominations and none are equally welcome into our schools.

 - Co-educational – Educate Together schools are open to girls and boys and gender stereotyping is addressed and challenged.